Orange stars

 • Plastic bags for the disposal of used materials (for disposal of items contaminated with bodily fluids or medical sharps [such as needles or scalpels], consult a local health authority)

-Some medications used in emergency situations can be given by lay (nonprofessional) rescuers if a health care professional is not available.
+Some medications used in emergency situations can be given by people who are not health care professionals, if a health care professional is not available.
 These items may be appropriate for some kits, including:

 Additionally, have the following readily available: